wp-plugins/mycurator/README.txt

 = Does MyCurator work with most themes? =

-MyCurator creates a simple excerpted blog post, with a link to the saved, readable page.
+MyCurator creates a simple excerpted blog post, with a link to the original page.
 It should work with most themes.
 Optionally, it will try to save an image from the article as the featured image for the post.

 = Does MyCurator work with Network Sites? =

 Yes, MyCurator works with Network sites.
 You must have a key for each site.
 Enterprise options are available for businesses and larger sites that need many keys.
-Visit http://www.target-info.com/hosted/ for more information.

 = Does MyCurator work with other languages? =

 Yes, MyCurator will read and post articles written in other languages.
 All characters in the UTF-8 encoding, the same used by WordPress, will be displayed.
 You can customize the link to the original page to match your language.
-The admin pages and the training videos are only in English at this time.
+The admin pages, documentation and the training videos are only in English at this time.

 = How often does MyCurator read my sources for articles? =